Fishing in Nakina, Ontario

 Pike fishing tips so you don’t waste time with little ones.

-Northern Pike are easy to catch and hit just about any lure.
-When you are flying into a remote region of Northwestern Ontario that has the best trophy Northern Pike fishing in Canada you do not want to waste time with little Pike.
-The trick is knowing how the big trophy Northern Pike behave, and using these pike fishing tips you will be able to maximize your chances at catching one of these monsters.
+Northern Pike are easy to catch because they strike at almost any lure.
+However, when you’re flying into a remote part of Northwestern Ontario—home to some of the best trophy Northern Pike fishing in Canada—you don’t want to spend time catching small ones.
+That’s why it’s important to understand how big trophy Pike behave.
+By learning their patterns and using these simple Pike fishing tips, you’ll boost your chances of landing one of these monsters.

-By the time the ice has cleared off the lake, enabling the floatplane to land, the Northern Pike have already finished spawning and are now focused on eating Walleyes.
-At this time of year the water is high and the big Pike will go right into the bushes and hang around the shore where they have cover and can ambush unsuspecting Walleye.
+As soon as the ice melts and the floatplane can land, the Pike have already finished spawning and are hungry, focusing on feeding on Walleyes.
+During this time, the water is high, and the big Pike move into the bushes along the shoreline, where they can hide and ambush unsuspecting fish.

-They will also sit in the deeper pool behind current where they pick off small Walleyes that venture out of the safety of the shallow rapids.
-Casting DareDevils, spinnerbaits, crankbaits or even a big #4 or #5 Mepps Muskie Killer (Bucktail Spinner) will get the big ones.
+You’ll also find them in deeper pools just behind the current, waiting to snatch small Walleyes that drift out from the shallow rapids.
+Casting lures like Daredevils, spinnerbaits, crankbaits, or big #4 or #5 Mepps Muskie Killers (Bucktail Spinners) will help you hook the big ones.

 Northern Pike Gear